fholstege/DesignProject-Dataprocessing/README.md

 ## DesignProject-Dataprocessing
-The repository for the group project for our course in data processing
+This repository contains our work for the design project of the course "dataprocessing" at the UvA.
+Our design project is concerned with the rise of cryptocurrencies.
+The group members are Daan, Mick, Vanessa and Floris.

-## Parts
+## Set-up
-Includes our progress report, and in the future our dataset.
+The first folder contains are used datasets.
+The second contains our progress reports.